- Teachers in Montessori Early Childhood care or educational settings

 Tax rebate (20%) eligible

-The B.Ed. in Montessori Education is designed for learners who wish to embark on a career in Montessori Teaching and Early Years Education and Care (ECEC).
+The B.Ed. in Montessori Education degree is designed for learners who wish to embark on a career in Montessori Teaching and Early Years Education and Care (ECEC).
 It is a broad- based modular programme incorporating Montessori pedagogy and philosophy with the core knowledge and skills necessary to work in the early childhood sector.

 The programme also provides training in business skills appropriate for those wishing to set up /manage a small business.
 Learners are required to complete a significant practicum (500 hours over the first three years and 100 hours in year 4), in relevant settings.